balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 ## Terminology {#terminology}

+curator

+> An entity optionally identified in the genesis block of a GMBC as a permanent member of a group that performs the function of accepting and distributing GMBC updates and GKs among group members.

 entity

 > An entity is a user or automated agent that is uniquely identifiable by an acct URI {{RFC7565}} and for which there exists a key discovery service {{I-D.miller-saag-key-discovery}} through which public keys may be obtained for that URI.